Do CBD and CBG Have Different Molecular Structures?

 While CBD and CBG have a very similar chemical formula, the extra hydrogen atoms found in CBG mean that the two substances have a slightly different chemical structure.

 Both CBD and CBG are derived from cannabigerolic acid or CBGA.
-Most of the CBGA is converted to CBDA and then to CBD via decarboxylation inside a maturing cannabis plant.
+Most of the CBGA is converted to CBDA and then to CBD via the process of decarboxylation inside a maturing cannabis plant.
 However, a small amount is decarboxylated into CBG.
 [Source]

 Both CBG and CBD can interact with receptors within the endocannabinoid system.
 Specifically, CBD has been shown to interact with CB1 and CB2 receptors within the endocannabinoid system.
 At high concentrations, CBD has also been shown to activate 5-HT1A receptors, which are a type of serotonin receptor.
 These are the same receptors that are activated by anti-anxiety, anti-depression, and anti-psychotic medication.